This is my best attempt towards putting together a complete list of common digestive conditions to help with your research.

 abdomen, like cancer of the colon (large intestine), liver, pancreas, or small intestine because these cancers can have different symptoms, different outlooks, and different treatments.
 All of them can be found HERE.

-- Stomach Ulcers.
 Stomach ulcers (gastric ulcers) are open sores that develop on the lining of the stomach.
 Ulcers can also occur in part of the intestine just beyond the stomach.
 These are called duodenal ulcers.
 Stomach and duodenal ulcers are sometimes called peptic ulcers.

-- Ulcerative Colitis.
 Ulcerative colitis (UL-sur-uh-tiv koe-LIE-tis) is an inflammatory bowel disease (IBD) that causes long-lasting inflammation and ulcers (sores) in your digestive tract.
 It affects the innermost lining of your large intestine (colon) and rectum.
 Symptoms usually develop over time, rather than suddenly.
 Doctors often classify ulcerative colitis according to its location, and the classifications of UC include: Ulcerative proctitis (which is what I “had”), Proctosigmoiditis, left-sided colitis, Pancolitis, and acute severe ulcerative colitis.

 You will heal.
 I will help.